top of page

 Effective Scales Practice: What, Why, and How

-By Caileen Wan Disclaimer: a few aspects of this article are specific to the violin, but the majority of this article is applicable to all string instruments! :) Introduction: Why should I practice my scales?
+By Caileen W. Disclaimer: a few aspects of this article are specific to the violin, but the majority of this article is applicable to all string instruments! :) Introduction: Why should I practice my scales?
 Practicing technique can often feel like the most boring part of your practice session, but as every teacher will tell you, it’s truly the most effective and essential tool to improve your playing.
-Techniques like shifting, vibrato, double stops are the building blocks o
+Techniques like shifting, vibrato, double stops are the building blocks of

 Dec 9, 20257 min read